phucanh1939/notes/computer/notes/compilation-and-execution/compilation/Linker.md

    - This ensures that subsequent calls bypass the stub and jump directly to the function.

 5. **Subsequent Calls:**
-   - Once the relocation is done, the jump instruction `X` points directly to the resolved function in memory.
+   - Once the relocation is done, the actual address of needed dynamic routine is updated in PLT.
    - This means that **indirect jumps only happen once**, during the first call.

 6. **Benefits of Lazy Binding:**